workshopweekend/exploring-color/exploring-color.md

 ## Challenges:
 1. Use `random()` or another algorithm to slowly cycle through colors.
 2. Connect a button to a digital input pin.
-    - Modify the code so that the color of the LED doesn't change when the pots are rotated, but only when the button is pressed.
+    - Instead of changing the color with the potentiometers, increase the hue whenever the button is pressed, keeping full brightness and saturation.
-    - Instead of changing the color with the pots, increase the hue whenever the button is pressed, keeping full brightness and saturation.
+    - Modify the code so that the color of the LED doesn't change when the potentiometers are rotated, but only when the button is pressed.
     - Instead of using a button, try using the [CapSense library](http://playground.arduino.cc/Main/CapacitiveSensor) and a piece of copper foil.
 (For example, you could use this in a lamp that changes color by touch.)